mathgladiator/roslin/README.md

 This runtime should extend beyond board games, but this is the path towards madness.
 The initial version should be 100% focused on board games and the challenges presented by them.
 Focus!

 There may be some interesting gaming experiences beyond board games, and those will be considered in good time.
-Regarding expanding beyond games, this is a hard non-goal as HTML and the web are a better fit.
+Regarding expanding beyond games, this is a hard non-goal as HTML and the web are a better fit for apps.
 It is also not the goal to compete with HTML/CSS, and this means that accessibility is also not a strict goal.

 Furthermore, the runtime should adapt into non-2D surfaces like VR/AR, but this is beyond this document’s scope.

 # The critical game we are playing.

 This design document is playing a game of how do I take data and turn it into an interactive image.
 This means there are several critical questions to answer.
 How to pick and select content to draw?
 How do I position and orientate that drawn content?
 How do make that content interactive?
 How do animate the drawn content?
 How do I make the content depend on data?

 # Format